blackmagic919/AboutMe/source/_posts/Structure Planning.md

 ### Parallelization

+{% blockquote %}
+**Warning: The Following Section Describes Implementation Details Related To Accelerated Programming.
+The information here on foreward will be unrelated to Synchronized Implementations**
+{% endblockquote %}

 In a synchronized implementation, this much may be enough to devise a solution.
 But when translating to a highly parallel system, there is an obvious inadequacy with the most direct solution.
 Such a solution would likely divide the work like so; as planning for a singular chunk requires distributed sampling across multiple chunk spaces where all origins bounded by a chunk space are dictated by a unique seed(the chunk position), this forms a mutually exclusive workspace for a thread allowing the work to be divded between chunk regions(25 in the diagram above).
 Actually, there are 3 dimensions these chunks are spread across meaning a maximum LoD of 3 with the same distribution pattern as above would spawn 125 sample blocks.
 This works out nicely for compute shaders which provide three dimensions of Thread Identification as this Id can be extrapolated to represent the offset Id of the sampling region from the current chunk.

 Unfortunately, while this strategy divides-up the task, it does not do so evenly between all threads.
 Threads responsible for sampling regions close to the current chunk will find they have many more origins to generate than those far away.
 It doesn't help that our current thread Id scheme groups sampling regions by physical proximity as this causes some worker groups to only contain sampling regions closer to the current chunk than other worker groups.
 Eventually, we'll find that most threads will complete quickly and be waiting for a few threads given dense sampling regions.